gaia-platform/GaiaPlatform/production/README.md

 For instructions on how to setup your environment, please see our `New Hire Guidelines` document on our GaiaPlatform wiki.

 ## Build Instructions
-Create a subfolder **build\** and then execute the following commands in it depending upon which set of targets you want to build:
+Create a subfolder **build/** and then execute the following commands in it depending upon which set of targets you want to build:

 ### Core
 ```